You are strong enough

 But you are also strong enough to make a change.

-The articles help you too – you’ll plan ahead to make the week smoother, connect without the clutter, and get your kids more involved.
+The articles help you too.
+You’ll reset, connect without the clutter, and get your kids more involved.

 “Every morning starts a new page in your story.
 Make it a great one today.”- Doe Zantamata